htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     :index:`COLLECTOR_ADDRESS_FILE` A complete path to a file that is to contain an IP address and port number for a daemon.
 Every HTCondor daemon that uses DaemonCore has a command port where commands are sent.
-The IP/port of the daemon is put in that daemon’s ClassAd, so that other machines in the pool can query the *condor_collector* (which listens on a well-known port) to find the address of a given daemon on a given machine.
+The IP/port of the daemon is put in that daemon's ClassAd, so that other machines in the pool can query the *condor_collector* (which listens on a well-known port) to find the address of a given daemon on a given machine.
 When tools and daemons